 Our ability to attract new customers and retain existing customers depends in large part on the success of our marketing channels.
-Our primary marketing channels that generate traffic for our websites include search engine marketing, television, radio and our inside sales team.
+Our primary marketing channels that generate traffic for our websites include search engine marketing, social media and other digital channels, television and our inside sales team.

+Our ability to maintain or increase customer traffic to our websites from internet search engines is not entirely within our control.
 We rely on both algorithmic and paid listing internet search results to drive customer traffic to our websites.
 Algorithmic listings are determined and displayed solely by a set of formulas designed by internet search engine companies.
-Paid listings can be purchased and then are displayed if particular words or terms are included in a customer's internet search engines sometimes revise their algorithms to optimize their search result listings or maintain their internal standards and strategies, which could cause our websites to receive less favorable placement and reduce traffic to our websites.
-In addition, we bid for paid listings against our competitors and third-parties that may outbid us for preferred placement, which could adversely impact advertising efficiency and customer acquisition efforts.
-If competition for paid listings increases, we may be required to increase our marketing expenses or reduce the number or prominence of these paid listings.
+Internet search engines may periodically revise their algorithms, methodologies and displays or incorporate AI into their platforms in ways that we cannot predict.
+Such changes have adversely affected, and may continue to adversely affect, the placement of our search result page ranking, which could reduce traffic to our websites.
+In addition, we can purchase paid listings, which are displayed if particular words or terms are included in a customer's internet search.
+We bid for paid listings against our competitors and third parties that may outbid us for preferred placement, which could adversely impact advertising efficiency and customer acquisition efforts.
+If competition for paid listings increases or if paid listings prohibit the use of particular words or terms, we may be required to increase our marketing expenses or reduce the number or prominence of these paid listings.
 If we reduce our internet search engine advertising, the number of customers who visit our websites could decline significantly.
-Additionally, changes in regulations or the business practices of third-parties could limit our ability and the ability of search engines and social media platforms, including but not limited to Google and Meta Platforms, to collect data from users and engage in targeted advertising, making them less effective in disseminating our advertisements to our target customers.
+Additionally, changes in regulations or the business practices of third parties could limit our ability and the ability of search engines and social media platforms, including Google and Meta Platforms, to collect data from users and engage in targeted advertising, making them less effective in disseminating our advertisements to our target customers.
 The regulation of the use of cookies and other current online tracking and advertising practices or a loss in our ability to make effective use of services that employ such practices could adversely affect our business.